Back to home

 Import research material

 Import recorded interviews from your device, iCloud, Google Drive, Dropbox, or online platforms.
 VidNotes works with any video or audio-containing file format.
-Batch-import an entire folder of interview recordings and process them sequentially without manual intervention for each file.
+Batch-import an entire folder of interview recordings and process them sequentially without touching each file.

 02